use-ink/cargo-contract/docs/info.md

 ### `info`

+Fetch and display information for a given contract.

 e.g. `cargo contract info --contract 5DVGLfDGBvqMr9nCg48g99oD8Mz3sruWmb6ek5UbWvDnbTgZ`

 Assumes that `cargo contract build`, `cargo contract upload` and `cargo contract instantiate` have already been run to display information for the contract.